SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-champion/rule.md

 ## The Idea Champion's responsibilities

-* **Take accountability** for the idea from the end of the brainstorming day until a Scrum Team has been assigned and development has started
+* **Take accountability** for the idea from the end of the brainstorming day until a Scrum Team has been assigned and development has started or the idea is parked
 * **Discuss** the idea and answer people's questions
 * **Communicate** the status of the idea in its [GitHub Discussion](/brainstorming-idea-farming)
 * **Push the idea forwards** and get closure (approval/rejection)